Ada-projects-diego/EnrollPro-SQA-2/README.md

 ## CI Pipeline

 EnrollPro has two GitHub Actions pipelines to automate testing and ensure the quality of both the frontend and backend components.
-These pipelines are integral to our continuous integration process, as outlined in the testing sections earlier.
+These pipelines are integral to the continuous integration process, as outlined in the testing sections earlier.

 ### 1. API Unit Tests Pipeline